BigEEGConsortium/HED-schema/README.md

 # Hierarchical Event Descriptor (HED)

-This repository contains the HED schema (in wiki format) and the hedtags.org website.
+This is a deprecated repository containing older versions of the HED schema (in wiki format).
+The site has been superceded by <https://github.com/hed-standard>.
+The new site consolidates all of the HED information from different sources.

-For the HED schema please visit: <https://github.com/BigEEGConsortium/HED-schema/wiki>
+For the HED schema please visit: <https://github.com/hed-standard/hed-specification/wiki>.

-For more general information regarding HED please visit: <http://www.hedtags.org>
+For more general information regarding HED please visit: <http://www.hedtags.org>.
+The associated github site contains all of the tools including links to documentation, publications and the online validator.

-An extensive collection of validation tools in MATLAB and python are available at:  https://github.com/VisLab/HEDTools.

-You can also find an online HED validator for spreadsheets at: http://netdb1.cs.utsa.edu/hed.